Skip to content

 Apache Commons Lang

-Apache's commons-lang.jar is a very popular (don't include) library containing simple, helper functions (don't include).
-It is very stable (include).
-It would be used throughout the entire codebase, so a missing dependency would completely break Liquibase (don't include)
+Apache's commons-lang.jar is a popular library containing simple, helper functions.
+It would be used throughout the entire codebase, so a missing dependency would cause Liquibase to fail.

 OpenCSV